vrokad/build-guide/topic/k2c-qli-build-ga/build_with_standalone_commands_unreg.rst

 Sync
 ^^^^^^^

 This section uses the Repo tool installed in :ref:`Ubuntu host setup <section_twd_1bv_xbc_vinayjk_07-02-24-2039-30-667>` to download a list of git repositories and additional attributes from the `Qualcomm manifest <https://github.com/quic-yocto/qcom-manifest>`__.
-As part of this process, the Repo tool downloads the manifest using the ``repo init`` command.
+The Repo tool downloads the manifests using the ``repo init`` command.

-The following table shows an example mapping of Yocto layers to the manifest release tags that are used to download and build Qualcomm
+The following table shows an example mapping of Yocto layers to the manifest release tags that are used to download and build Qualcomm Linux:
-Linux:

 .. note::
    - The following is the syntax for manifest release tag: ``qcom-<Linux LTS Kernel Version>-QLI.<version>-Ver.<release>.xml``